chinapedia/wikipedia.abstract.en/Page/Hong_Kong.md

 Architecture

-Montane_Mansion_Quarry_Bay.B.JPG's Montane Mansion, an example of architectural compression common in Hong Kong]]
+'s Montane Mansion, an example of architectural compression common in Hong Kong]]

 Hong Kong has the world's largest number of skyscrapers, with 317 towers taller than ,[151] and the third-largest number of high-rise buildings in the world.[152]
 The lack of available space restricted development to high-density residential tenements and commercial complexes packed closely together on buildable land.[153]
 Single-family detached homes are extremely rare, and generally only found in outlying areas.[154]